wu-2018/wu-2018.github.io/_posts/2018-12-25-Extracting-Article-Information-on-PubMed-with-Selenium.md

 ---
 layout: post
 author: Qinkai WU
-title: Extracting Article Information on PubMed with Selenium
+title: Extracting Article Information from PubMed with Selenium
-abstract: Using selenium for automatically searching research articles and extracting the key messages on pubmed!
+abstract: Using selenium for automatically searching research articles and extracting the key messages from pubmed!
 uniform_img_size: 800px
 id: 2018112501
 ---